 3800.
 Topics in Ecological Economics: What Color of Green?
 (3).
 Pr., junior standing.
+An exploration of the often divergent view points of economics and ecologists over any

 An exploration of the often divergent viewpoints of economics and ecologists over environmental issues.
 Issues of interest include economic development, environmental preservation, government regulation, and international environmental conflicts.
-Cross-listed as ECON 3800.
+Crosslisted as ECON 3800.

 4013.
 Medical Microbiology (4).
-Pr., BIOL 2010, BIOL 2011.
+Pr., BIOL2010, BIOL2011.